writetohoney/ai-in-public-sector/README.md

 ## The throughline: holding the tensions

-Every week pairs a capability with the governance tension it stresses: efficiency vs. equity, speed vs. accountability, the value of data vs. its capacity to harm, automation vs. the citizen's right to a human and contestable decision, sovereignty vs. openness.
+Every week pairs a capability with the governance tension it stresses — efficiency vs. equity, speed vs. accountability, the value of data vs. its capacity to harm, automation vs. the citizen's right to a human and contestable decision, sovereignty vs. openness.
 The course steers between two failure modes: the *hype* that adopts AI faster than it can be governed, and the *reflexive fear* that refuses to engage.

-Students keep a running "tensions ledger" (see [`resources/`](./resources)) that feeds their final project.
+## The takeaway: an adaptive capacity diagnostic

+Most of what anyone learns about AI specifically will date.
+Running through the course is a working instrument that will not: students choose a real institution in Session 1 and assess it across seven dimensions of adaptive capacity: sensing, self-legibility, absorptive capacity, structural flexibility, acting under uncertainty, feedback and correction, and legitimacy.
+AI is the stress test, not the subject.
+By the end, students hold a complete assessment of a real institution and a sequenced set of interventions.
+See [`resources/adaptive-capacity-diagnostic.md`](./resources/adaptive-capacity-diagnostic.md).

 ## Formats